jazzyjackson/MIXINTvNegative1/guide/component-details/menu-block.md

 Focusing on another block and/or opening another blocks menu does not destory the menu, so you can open more than one menu at a time.
 I might change my mind on this but I kinda like it.

+To achieve the expanding animation of the menu, I have a css transition on the height of the UL The UL sets its overflow to hidden